safient/safes/README.md

 Using the useQuery() hook
 const query = useQuery<RouteQueryList[RouteName.home]>(RouteName.home);

-As the datatype of the values are not string then we need to type case the string to number
+As the datatype of the values are not string then we need to type case the string to number.
+To do that you have to add query string object in src/navigation/route-query-list.ts and if there are any type casting then have to do that in typecast() function in src/hooks/useQuery.ts

 const _data = { ...data };
   switch (routeName) {